 FIS SecurLock relies on adaptive analytics and real-time decision-making, which depends on current fraud trends.
 Financial institutions face evolving threats from sophisticated fraudsters who continuously modify their tactics.

-• Assumption name:
+• Assumption:

 Clients and processors must be able to provide accurate and complete data to the model execution.